theWellHopeErr/Cynological-Analyser/README.md

-# Cynological-Analyser
+#Cynological Analyser

-Cynological Analyzer is a web application for the classification of canine breeds using a neural networks built for cynological analysis of canine breeds with the help of an image using TensorFlow.
-Once the breed is predicted details about the breed and description is scraped from the internet using web scrapers.
+Cynological Analyser is a web application for the classification of canine breeds using a neural networks built for cynological analysis of canine breeds with the help of an image URL using TensorFlow.
+Once the breed is predicted, details about the breed is scraped from the internet using web scrapers.

+The Machine Learning Model is built with TensorFlow and Keras Library in Google Colabs.
+The colab notebooks used for the model are included in the /Colab Notebooks Directory.

+##Documentation

+### Quick Start
+Clone the Repo: ```git clone https://github.com/theWellHopeErr/Cynological-Analyser``` Change Directory: ```cd Cynological-Analyser```

+### Install Dependencies
+Using requirements.txt: ```sudo pip install -r requirements.txt```

+### Use Cynological Analyser
+Start Server: ```python3 server.py```